postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-parameters.md

 uid: template-parameters
 ---

-# Template Parameters and Type Parameters
+# Template parameters and type parameters

 Thanks to _compile-time parameters_, your `BuildAspect` implementation can pass arguments to the template.
 There are two kinds of template parameters: standard parameters and type parameters (also known as generic parameters).